ErfanMomeniii/jalali/README.md

 ```

 ### Usage
-You can see full documentation [Here](https://pkg.go.dev/github.com/erfanmomeniii/jalali).
+You can find the complete documentation [here](https://pkg.go.dev/github.com/erfanmomeniii/jalali).

 #### type jalaliDateTime
 jalaliDateTime is an instantiation of jalali Date and Time.